 The difficulty level of DI was Hard.
 There were 4 easy, 8 medium and 8 difficult questions in this section.
 The third blocks (4 player plays a series of games.) were easiest and were must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

-One could have scored 90+ percentile by attempting around 10-12 questions with approx. 90 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 7-9 questions with approx. 80 % accuracy.

-The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-Reasoningsection was tougher than quant section.
-Verbal section was easy.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+Reasoning section was slightly tougher than Quant section.
+Verbal section was moderate.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
-Questions such as sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
+Questions such as sentence rearrangement and best placement questions require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.